alexusgracia/manuals/docs/index.rst

-Subject XXX
+Subject or Manual name
 =======================

-Welcome to subject XXX
+Welcome to subject or Manual name

 .. toctree::
    :maxdepth: 2